Traumatic brain injury

 - chronic traumatic encephalopathy

-- depression, anxiety and alcohol abuse 5
+- depression, anxiety and alcohol excess 5

 - increased risk of schizophrenia, bipolar disorder and organic mental disorders 6